MicrosoftDocs/learn/learn-pr/azure/design-multi-tenant-saas-apps-with-azure-cosmos-db-for-postgresql/includes/3-exercise-prep-tables-for-distribution.md

     COMMIT;
     ```

 6. For orders and line items, there are multiple CSV files.
-The `COPY` command can only read a single file at a time, so to avoid making numerous calls, you can use the `FROM PROGRAM` clause to inform the coordinator to retrieve the data files from an application running on the coordinator.
+The `COPY` command can read only a single file at a time.
+To avoid making numerous calls, you can use the `FROM PROGRAM` clause to inform the coordinator node to retrieve the data files from an application that's running on the coordinator node.
 You can then use the `cat` application on the coordinator, which combines multiple files.
-The `cat` command output is passed to the `COPY` command, allowing it to act as a single file for data ingestion.
-Run the two following `COPY` commands to load the `orders` and `line_items` tables with data from the files.
+The `cat` command output is passed to the `COPY` command so that it acts as a single file for data ingestion.
+Run the two following `COPY` commands to load the `orders` and `line_items` tables with data from the files:

     ```sql
     BEGIN;